Cylinder head cracking can result in catastrophic damage to the engine.

 The most common cause of cylinder head cracking is overheating.

-When a vehicle overheats, it puts stress on all of its metal components, including the cylinder head, which is often at the center of the heat.
-This can cause the head gasket to fail, which may lead to cylinder head cracking as the components warp and pressure begins to leak.
+When a vehicle overheats, it puts stress on all of its metal components.
+This includes the cylinder head, which is often at the center of the heat.
+This can cause the head gasket to fail.
+Consequently, leading to cylinder head cracking as the components warp and pressure begins to leak.
 All drivers should properly maintain their vehicles to prevent overheating.

 Don’t make it worse than it is.

-Many drivers mistakenly pour cool water into the radiator when their vehicles overheat, in an attempt to bring the temperature down.
+Many drivers mistakenly pour cool water into the radiator when their engine overheats.
 This is not a good idea, because the rapid temperature change will cause cylinder head cracking due to thermal stress.
 In a case where the cylinder head survives overheating, the driver may inadvertently destroy it by trying to do good.

 Cylinder head cracking can also be caused by localized hot spots in the engine.
 These usually represent a failure in some portion of the cooling system.
 Always make sure that hot spots are addressed, particularly if your head gasket has failed recently.